jewelsofthought/neshama/site/posts/parashot/45-Vaetchanan_in_depth.md

   <figcaption>&mdash;(Mishneh Torah, Laws of the Fundamentals of Torah 1:1)</figcaption>
 </figure>

+This is the font from which all true religions are nourished.
+This is the foundational rock upon which all spiritual quests are based.

 ---

 **You shall not kill.
 You shall not commit adultery.
 You shall not steal (5:17)**

 <figure class='quote'>
   <p>
-    When Moses ascended to heaven, the angels protested to G‑d: "What is a human being doing amongst us?"
+    When Moses ascended to heaven, the angels protested to G‑d: "What is a human being doing among us?"

 Said He to them: "He has come to receive the Torah."